 As we left, my mother gave me a lesson that has resulted not only in me getting my way more times than I can count in the intervening years, but also in improving the day for countless customer service people.

 Most people naturally want to help you.
 Helping people is what makes their job gratifying.
-The trick is to make that easy for them.
-You can always yell later, but if you start with a yell, you can never take it back.”
+It makes them feel good.
+It’s what they want to do.
+The trick is to make it easy and pleasant for them.
+You can always yell later, but if you start with a yell, you can never take it back.